 If you need to get fired up for a workout or if you’re doing a boring, repetitive task, listening will increase your productivity.
 For example, if you’re cleaning the house, listening to music will help you get it done.
 Part of the reason for this is that great music puts us in a better mood which helps us stay focused and productive.

 But writing, isn’t repetitive.
 It’s a creative task.
 So only listen to music when you write if you have a solid background in music.
 This study found that students typed more slowly while listening to music, but those with a musical background tended to write longer sentences and have better sentence structure which is super interesting.

 Don’t listen if you are trying to memorize something or read difficult material.
 Music with words impairs memory function and the lyrics reduce reading comprehension.

 Does listening to music impact your creative writing in a negative way?
 The answer is not as clear cut as the presenters I saw this spring made it sound.

-If you’re researching for a story and trying to remember details and facts to use later, or you’re working on a complicated section, maybe turn the music off, turn it down, or listen to soft classical music or ambient noise.
+If you’re researching a story and trying to remember details and facts to use later, or you’re working on a complicated section, turn the music off, turn it down, or listen to soft classical music or ambient noise.

 But if that drives you crazy, plug your headphones back in, turn on your favorite playlist, and go for it.